 We note that our estimator fluctuates significantly and can even result in a negative variance for a small dataset size (at high redshift in our case).
 This issue is solved by smoothing the variance with a Savitzky-Golay filter implemented in \texttt{scipy}~\cite{SciPy}.
 Similarly, the covariance matrix is smoothed along its two dimensions using a Savitzky-Golay filter implemented in \texttt{sgolay2} \git{espdev/sgolay2}{}.
 The covariance and variance estimators have been validated in the companion \validpaper~paper by comparing the variation between $20$ \drone-like uncontaminated mocks with the average of those mocks.
 This validation showed that our estimator slightly overestimates the covariance by $10$ \%.
 We correct our covariance matrix by renormalizing by this factor, independently of redshift.

 Figure~\ref{fig:stat_error} shows the standard deviation calculated with equation~\ref{eq:var} for the \drone~power spectrum.
-The three smallest redshift bins ($2.2$, $2.4$, and $2.6$) have a different profile because the cross-exposure estimator (see section~\ref{subsec:noise}) is used for these bins.
-Due to the reduced number of sub-forests available for the cross-exposure estimator, the error bars increase, especially at large wavenumber.
 Compared to \desiedrfft~results, the uncertainties are smoother due to the applied smoothing but have a similar profile.
 The level of uncertainties is much lower than for \desiedrfft: between $2.6$ and $3$ times decrease depending on redshift.
 This improvement is even higher than the five times increase in quasar statistics, which should decrease the error bar only by $\sim 2.23$ times.
 Considering that $\snr$ weighting is used in both measurements, we interpret this significant improvement as caused by decreasing noise in the input data set.

 Figure~\ref{fig:covariance} shows the correlation matrix for the \drone~data set.
 The correlation profile is very similar to the one obtained for eBOSS in \cite{chabanier_one-dimensional_2019}, with a significant correlation (near $20$ \%) at small wavenumber and decreasing as a function of redshift.
 There are some instabilities for high redshift caused by the low number of available sub-forests.
 The cosmological interpretation of this measurement should account for those instabilities.